ANUSF/OpenID-Client-Engine/README.md

     rails g devise:install

-5) Run the generator for each user model:
+5) Run the generator for each user model you would like to add:

     rails g openid_client user